 A Complete Street is one that provides safe and accessible options for all travel modes - walking, biking, transit and vehicles - for people of all ages and abilities.
 The MassDOT Complete Streets Funding Program provides technical assistance and construction funding to eligible municipalities.
-Eligible municipalities must pass a Complete Streets Policy and https://www.mass.gov/complete-streets-funding-program
+Eligible municipalities must pass a Complete Streets Policy and develop a Prioritization Plan.
+All Program news, guidance, and registration information are available through an online Portal.

 Grant opportunities of up to \$400,000 are available for Complete Streets projects, including Signage and Wayfinding projects, provided the Town has adopted a Complete Streets policy and the project includes walking and biking.
-The Chester Village Center Walk Audit Report, completed by Walk Boston in June 2021, provides and excellent resource for adopting such a policy in an expeditious manner.
+The MonsonTown Center Walk Audit Report, completed by Walk Boston in June 2021, provides and excellent resource for adopting such a policy in an expeditious manner.